Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

 Musée du Louvre, Paris

-The Inuit girl's weapon also represents the power of yin because it is an enclosing loop.
-It thus integrates yin and yang, another detail which repeats an overall theme of this story.
-Artemis' weapon, however, was all yang and her story expresses more yang than yin.
+The Inuit girl's weapon represents yin because it is an enclosing loop.
+Diana's weapon, by contrast, was all yang.
+In this and other details her story expresses more yang.

 The raven and the fox